sunvc/NoLet/docs/en/faq.md

 Simply stay on the message history page when exiting the APP, and the next time you open the APP, it will open to the message history page.

 #### Does the Push API Support POST Requests?
-Aero supports both GET and POST requests, and supports using JSON.<br>
+BravoPapa supports both GET and POST requests, and supports using JSON.<br>
 Regardless of the request method, the parameter names remain the same.
 Refer to the [Tutorial](/tutorial#request-methods) for more information.

 #### Push Failure Due to Special Characters, Such as Links in Push Content, or Abnormal Pushing (e.g., + Becoming a Space)